otammato/Ansible_Terraform/README.md

 touch install_site_playbook.yml
 vi install_site_playbook.yml
 ```
+### 6. Copy your public key (in my case it is test_delete.pem) to the master server and place it in home/ec2-user/.ssh

-### 6. Create ansible.cfg file and specify the location of your rsa key
+### 7. Create ansible.cfg file and specify the location of your rsa key
 <br>

 ```